Shopify/shopify-api-js/docs/example-migration-v5-node-template-to-v6.md

 ### 4. Create a new file called `shopify.js`

 This will be used to to create the shopify api instance used throughout the application.
-The `Shopify.Context` configuration as well as the example billing configuration that is currently in `index.js` will also be moved into this file.
+The v5 `Shopify.Context` configuration and the example billing configuration that is currently in `index.js` will be moved into this file.

 ```js
 import "@shopify/shopify-api/adapters/node";